andrei3131/micropayment-channel/README.md

 # Unidirectional Micropayment Channel

+First install Truffle, Ganache, Metamask and run npm install to get the project dependencies.

 Use the following Ganache mnemonic to generate the buyer and sender addresses used by the smart contract.
 Ganache mnemonic: become awake empower census float naive butter latin enlist nephew clock news